 Connections (MDS Add-in for Excel)

-The connection string is usually the URL of the Master Data Manager web application, for example http://contoso/mds.
+The connection string is usually the URL of the Master Data Services web application, for example http://contoso/mds.

 Each time you start Excel, you must connect to an MDS repository.
 The only exception is when the active spreadsheet already contains MDS-managed data.
 In this case, a connection is automatically made each time you refresh or publish data in the sheet.

 You can create multiple connections.
 The most recently-accessed connection is considered the default.

 Multiple users can be connected at the same time.
 However, conflicts can arise when multiple users attempt to publish the same data.
 For more information, see Publishing Data (MDS Add-in for Excel).